AkshatChauhan18/MrPlayer/index.md

 ---
 ## How to use MrPlayer

-When you will first time start MrPlayer it show nothing in the song box , to add songs close MrPlayer and go to your ***Music*** folder and there will be a folder already created of name MrPlayer-songs , add songs to the MrPlayer folder and rerun the app .
+When you will first time start MrPlayer it will show nothing in the song box , to add songs close MrPlayer and go to your ***Music*** folder and there will be a folder already created of name MrPlayer-songs , add songs to the MrPlayer folder and rerun the app .
 Enjoy using MrPlayer.